yaoweideng/MotifBench/readme.md

 TODO say something about metrics that are saved and show a summary output...

-## Demonstration of evaluation on an example set of scaffolds
+## Demonstration of example set of scaffolds and evaluation
-We have included an example collection of scaffolds for all benchmark problems produced by [RosettaFold Diffusion](https://github.com/RosettaCommons/RFdiffusion) in [./RFDiffusion_baseline/rfdiffusion_test_run/](RFDiffusion_baseline/rfdiffusion_test_run/).
+We have included an example collection of scaffolds for all benchmark problems produced by [RosettaFold Diffusion](https://github.com/RosettaCommons/RFdiffusion) in [./example/rfdiffusion_test_run/](./example/rfdiffusion_test_run/).
+Further information is provided in [here](./example/readme.md).

 To run the evaluation you must first download the files.
 These are stored with `git-lfs`